HC seeks BFI reply on boxer's plea against not being considered for Turkey championship | Sports-Games

 - India

-The Delhi High Court Wednesday sought reply from Boxer Federation of India (BFI) on a plea by National champion Arundhati Choudhary against not being considered for the upcoming Women's World Boxing Championship at Turkey, observing that if sportspersons feel disgruntled what are they going to do for the country.
+The Delhi High Court Wednesday sought a reply from the Boxer Federation of India (BFI) on a plea by National champion Arundhati Choudhary against not being considered for the upcoming Women's World Boxing Championship in Turkey, observing that if sportspersons feel disgruntled what are they going to do for the country.

 The high court issued notice to the BFI and Ministry of Youth Affairs and Sports on the petition by the 19-year-old boxer who said that Olympic bronze-winner Lovlina Borgohain has been selected without a trial.